gethin101/Gethin-75/README.md

 **Please note that I was told to add an extra estimate for shipping costs as well as the printing legion costs that I will return to HQ if not used**

-**Also, with aliexpress, lots of the prices have been fluctuations up and down by about £12 but I have just put down the current prices for my BOM**
+**Also lots of the AliExpress prices have been fluctuating up and down but I have just put down the current prices for my BOM**

 # Cart Screenshots